-ExecShield is security Linux kernel patch to avoid worms and other problems.
-Add the following lines to /etc/sysctl.conf to enable ExecShield protection.
+Execshield is a security Linux kernel patch to avoid worms and other problems.
+Add the following lines to /etc/sysctl.conf to enable execshield protection.

 4. SYN flood protection

-In this attack system is floods with a series of SYN packets.
-Each packets causes system to issue a SYN-ACK responses.
-Then system waits for ACK that follows the SYN+ACK (3 way handshake).
-Since attack never sends back ACK again entire system resources get filled aka backlog queue.
-Once the queue is full system will ignored incoming request from legitimate users for services (http/mail etc).
-In order to stop this, you need to enable SYNcookies in sysctl.conf
+In this attack, the system is flooded with a series of SYN packets.
+Each packet causes the system to issue a SYN-ACK responses.
+Then, the system waits for ACK that follows the SYN+ACK (3 way handshake).
+Since attack never sends back ACK again, the entire system resources get filled aka backlog queue.
+Once the queue is full system will ignore incoming requests from legitimate users for services (http/mail etc).
+In order to stop this, you need to enable SYNcookies in sysctl.conf.

 net.ipv4.tcp_syncookies = 1